Behavioral Segmentation with Machine Learning

 Ethical Considerations and Best Practices

-Is using ai in your business ethical?
+Is using AI in your business ethical?
 It's not always a black-and-white question.
 You've got to think about the impact of your decisions on your customers.

-Make sure you're following regulations like gdpr and ccpa.
+Make sure you're following regulations like GDPR and CCPA.
 It's all about protecting customer data and respecting their rights.

 Be upfront about what data you're collecting and how you're using it.
 Transparency is key to building trust.